Member since 2010

 Arizona State University

-The School of Dance in the Herberger Institute is recognized as one of the leading dance programs in the United States.
+The School of Film, Dance and Theater in the Herberger Institute is recognized as one of the leading dance programs in the United States.
 The highly experienced international faculty and staff offer a broad approach to developing artists, educators, and scholars who are actively engaged with the rapidly expanding range of global contexts for artistic practice; from performance to education, from community to online.
 We recognize and value the creativity and meaning that each student brings to the program.
-The school is committed to enabling students to find their own unique role within the rapidly changing and expanding horizons of dance culture, and ensure that they have the skills, experiences, knowledge and tools to facilitate their continuing success.
-The School of Dance is interested in a creative dialogue with our students.
-We help students learn how to learn, and we can help launch them on their own unique path.
+The school is committed to enabling students to find their own unique role within the rapidly changing and expanding horizons of dance culture, and ensuring that students have the skills, experiences, knowledge, and tools to facilitate their continuing success.
+The School of Film, Dance and Theater is interested in a creative dialogue with our students.
+We help students learn how to learn, and help launch them on their own unique path.
 A process of inquiry and evaluation is at the heart of this program.
 The curriculum is a dynamic learning environment focused on current and future global dance practice and informed by our unique set of principles, the Learning Lens©.
-Visit dance.asu.edu/about
+Visit dance.asu.edu/about.

 back to top